Chapter 15.02

 e.
 List the IBC occupancy group and type of construction for the proposed buildings.
 State which edition was used for each of the international codes (building, fire, mechanical).
 Contact the North Bend community services department for information on the current editions in use.

 f.
-Identify which option will be used to comply with the Washington State Energy Code for thermal building envelope requirements (prescriptive or component performance).
+Identify which option will be used to comply with the Washington State Energy Code for thermal building envelope requirements (prescriptive method or Total Building Performance).

 g.
 Indicate whether the building will have sprinklers and/or fire alarms.